solliancenet/MCW-Securing-the-IoT-end-to-end/Whiteboard design session/WDS student guide - Securing the IoT end to end.md

 8. Ensure that in the future it will be possible to have an enterprise-wide look at any vulnerabilities or malicious events, not just specifically focused the IoT infrastructure.

+9. Contoso is currently using older generic IoT devices but is considering upgrading those devices to something more secure and modern that will support future AI and Machine Learning activities.
+They would like to know if Microsoft has anything that can help them.

 ### Customer objections

 1. Contoso, Ltd staff are worried it may be impossible to manage the many thousands of IoT devices they have deployed around the world with any one product.